 - Hispanic works of literature from the 16th to the 20th centuries collected by Henry John Chaytor (1871-1954).

 - The bequests of Thomas Neale (1705), John Addenbrooke (1718), and Thomas Sherlock (1761).

 Many of our rare books are listed in the standard catalogues, such as Pollard and Redgrave, and Adams.
-The Smith collection of Darwinalia, the Addenbrooke bequest, and the Chaytor bequest, are fully catalogued, and can be searched online, though only a minority of our other rare books are discoverable in this way.
-A project to create catalogue records for the books described by Bilderbeck is ongoing.
+The Smith collection of Darwinalia, the Addenbrooke and Chaytor bequests, and the books described by Bilderbeck, are fully catalogued, and may be searched online, though only some of our other rare books are currently discoverable in this way.

 St Catharine's contributes to the Cambridge University Digital Library (CUDL).
-We are currently collaborating with the CUDL on the digization of our medieval and early modern manuscripts.
-Digital surrogates of these manuscripts can be found on our CUDL pages.
+Digital surrogates of a selection of our manuscripts and early printed books can be found on our CUDL pages.
 Links to these manuscripts, and to other digitized items in our collection, can also be found on our own Digital Library page.

 Access to the College's unique and distinctive collections is by appointment only.
 Please contact the Librarian at least two weeks before you plan to visit.
 For information about how we use any personal information you provide us with to answer your enquiry, or manage your visit, please refer to the Library and Archive Data Protection Statement.